Texas Instruments Talent Development Leader in Dallas, Texas

 • The ability to build business-driven development solutions tied to priorities

 • An enterprise wide mindset while supporting local needs

 • The ability to act as a strategic partner, take initiative and lead

-• A preference for collaboration with others on the team
+• A preference for collaboration with others, while also effectively using conflict

-• The ability to easily transition between consulting and implementation
+• The ability to easily transition between consulting, strategic planning, and implementation

 The ideal candidate will have: